dmylonas/colourHackathon/README.md

 •	Open Jupyter Notebook on your browser, browse to the directory where you downloaded the data and create a new Python 3 notebook.

-•	Load text and numerical data in Python.
+•	Load text data in Python.

 •	Clean and split text into words for text analysis.